leehblue/texpander/README.md

 - zenity
 - xclip

-If those aren't already installed on your system you can probably grab them from your distros package manage without any trouble.
+If those aren't already installed on your system you can probably grab them from your distros package manager without any trouble.
 For example for Ubuntu you can get what you need with the following commands.

 ```
 sudo apt install xclip